mishamyrt/Lilex/README.md

 ## Installation

 1. [Download font](https://github.com/mishamyrt/Lilex/releases/latest).
-2. Unzip the archive and install the font:
+2. Unzip the archive.
+3. Install the font:
-    * Mac: Select `Lilex-VF.ttf` in the `variable` folder and double-click it.
+    * Mac: Select all font files in the `variable` folder and double-click them.
 Click the `Install Font` button.
-    * Windows: Select `Lilex-VF.ttf` in the `variable` folder, right-click it, then click `Install` from the menu.
+    * Windows: Select all font files in the `variable` folder, right-click  any of them, then click `Install` from the menu.

 ### Visual Studio Code